Hereditary politicians: Singapore

-Lee Kuan Yew was famous for founding the country of Singapore in 1965 after it was expelled as a state of Malaysia following racial strife and economic disagreements with others states.
+Lee Kuan Yew was famous for founding the country of Singapore in 1965 after it was expelled from of Malaysia following racial strife and economic disagreements with other states.
 He assumed leadership of the newly created government of Singapore after its independence, though he sadly expressed in a speech his desire to have been united with Malaysia.
 Kuan Yew was credited with the rise of Singapore as a developed country and was deemed a great statesman as he led the country for 31 years.
 His legacy included reducing the unemployment rate, increasing the GNP and increasing literacy rates.
 He remained influential even after retirement.

-Kuan Yew reportedly did not want a cult of personality to develop in the country so he willed that his house in 38 Oxley Road be demolished after he dies.
-However, his son Hsien Loong, who is the current prime minister, got into a publicized dispute with his siblings regarding their father's house.
+Kuan Yew reportedly did not want a cult of personality to develop in the country, so he willed that his house in 38 Oxley Road be demolished after he died.
+However, his son Hsien Loong got into a publicised dispute with his siblings regarding their father's house.
 Accused by his siblings of abusing his powers by preserving their father's house, Hsien Loong decided to deliver a speech to refute them.

 South Korea

-Park Chung-hee served as the third president of South Korea from 1963 until he was assassinated in 1979 by the director of the Korean Central Intelligence Agency (KCIA).
-Park had been a controversial political figure in Korea.
-During Park's presidency, he had sustained the rapid economic growth in South Korea which people often refer to as the Miracle on the Han River.
+Park Chung Hee served as the third president of South Korea from 1963 until he was assassinated in 1979 by the then-director of the Korean Central Intelligence Agency (KCIA).
+Park had been a controversial political figure in Korea; During his presidency, he had sustained the rapid economic growth in South Korea, which people often refer to as the Miracle on the Han River.
 On the other hand, he had been an authoritarian dictator who oppressed opposition parties and civil liberties.

-Park Chung-hee's daughter, Park Geun-hye, became the first female president in South Korea.
+In 2013, Park's daughter, Park Geun-hye, became the first female president of South Korea.
 Older Koreans who hold nostalgia toward the presidency of Park Geun-hye's father highly contributed to her success in the 2012 presidential election.
 Unlike her father's 18 years of authoritarian rule, Park Geun-hye ended her term in office in 2017 after a major influence and bribery scandal was exposed.